• Home

 March 3, 2026, 8:26 AM ET

-I remember sending my first email in the early 1990s, a clunky experience which meant logging on to two different computer systems.
+I remember sending my first email in the early 1990s, a clunky experience that meant logging on to two different computer systems.
 I thought it would never replace the much swifter fax.
-The internet was already revolutionizing the flow of information and, as the editor of The Guardian’s gargantuan media section in the U.K. (printed every week with 50 pages of job ads), I was the proud owner of one of the first ‘WAP-enabled’ mobile telephones.
-I mused in the front-cover headline whether this was “the end of newspapers?”.
+The internet was already revolutionizing the flow of information, and as editor of the Guardian’s gargantuan media section in the U.K. (printed every week with 50 pages of job ads), I was the proud owner of one of the first “WAP-enabled” mobile telephones.
+I mused in the front-cover headline whether this was “The End of Newspapers?”

 Thousands of digital leaders from around the world are here, displaying the latest in robotics, quantum computing, and IQ AI, which is grappling with the relationship between us—humans—and the multitude of AI agents that proffer help and arouse suspicion.

-Mobile 6G sounds prosaic—just another development phase for cellphones which started with phone calls (2G), brought us texts (3G), data (4G) and smartphones (5G).
+Mobile 6G sounds prosaic—just another development phase for cell phones, which started with phone calls (2G), brought us texts (3G), data (4G), and smartphones (5G).

 It isn’t.
-6G will be the telecommunication system for the AI age—for all the data passing between us, AI agents, and the real world, where phones will only be one part of the digital ecology.
+6G will be the telecommunication system for the AI age—for all the data passing between us, AI agents, and the real world, where phones will be just one part of the digital ecology.
 The internet of everything is finally arriving.

 117

-Qualcomm rank on Fortune 500 Europe
+Qualcomm’s ranking on the Fortune 500

 “If you actually believe in the AI revolution, 6G will be required.
 Resistance is futile.”

-Akash Palkhiwala is Qualcomm’s Chief Financial Officer and Chief Operating Officer.
+Akash Palkhiwala is Qualcomm’s chief financial officer and chief operating officer.
 I spent some time with him at the company’s stand, as his leading engineers took me through a 6G future where individuals will have real-time information delivered to them via their glasses.
 Palkhiwala compliments me on my watch, which only does one thing.
 It tells me the time.

 “6G is going to be the first time that connectivity and AI come together in the network.
-What we’re building is the first AI native wireless network that’s ever been built,” he explains.
+What we’re building is the first AI-native wireless network that’s ever been built,” he explains.

 “If you actually believe in the AI revolution, 6G will be required.
 Resistance is futile.”